 We’re rapidly approaching a time when you need to collect consent from users to collect and store virtually any piece of personal data from online audiences.
 This does not only affect publishers, as the same rules apply to AdTech vendors and third-party service providers.

-Although it can feel a bit overwhelming and unmanageable most publishers have turned to Consent Management Platforms (CMPs) and Visitor Relationship Management ((VRM) platforms to navigate the nuances of the ever-growing list of compliance regulations.
-It’s the best way to ensure how you interact with your users doesn't cause legal complications.
+Although it can feel a bit overwhelming and unmanageable, most publishers have turned to Consent Management Platforms (CMP) to navigate the nuances of the ever-growing list of consent compliance regulations.
+It’s the best way to ensure that how you interact with your users doesn't cause legal complications.

 There is some good news in all of this.
 Publisher CPM rates for visitors providing consent are leading to higher CPMs.

 When visitors give consent via a CMP, your advertisers know that you’re complying with privacy laws.
 Not only does it signal safety, but it also activates safe and accurate first-party data.
 This creates premium inventory that can lead to higher CPMs.